Chicago Weather-Related Auto Accident Lawyers

 - Pay attention and obey road signs, including construction zone speed limits.

 - Make sure to turn on your headlights when it is raining.

 - Avoid driving if conditions are ripe for a potential tornado.
 Never attempt to outrun a tornado.
 Seek shelter, if possible.
 If you are unable to find shelter, get out of the vehicle and lie in a ditch or other low-lying area away from the vehicle.

 - Make sure that your vehicle is properly maintained.
 Check fluid levels when the engine is still cold.
 Have engine hosts, belts and tires inspected.

 - Be cautious of the potential for flash floods.
 Do not drive through a roadway if you are uncertain of the depth of any water standing on the roadway.

-If you have been involved in an auto accident as a result of poor weather conditions, contact the experienced Illinois auto accident attorneys at Ankin Law Offices at (800) 442-6546.
+If you have been involved in an auto accident as a result of poor weather conditions, contact the experienced Illinois auto accident attorneys at Ankin Law (800) 442-6546.
 We have the knowledge and skill necessary to evaluate the accident and determine whether another party may be liable for any damages or injuries sustained as a result of the weather-related accident.